← Back to blog

 April 30, 2026·5 min read·StudyPebble

-AP Bio is the worst-taught AP class in most schools because teachers treat it like a vocabulary exam.
-It's not.
-It's a reasoning exam where the vocabulary is the floor, not the ceiling...
+AP Bio is the worst-taught AP class in most schools because teachers frame it as a vocabulary exam.
+It isn't — it's a reasoning exam, and vocab is just the floor.

 A